project-chip/connectedhomeip/examples/light-switch-app/nrfconnect/README.md

 1. Build the CHIP Tool according to the steps from the [CHIP Tool user guide](../../../docs/guides/chip_tool_guide.md#building).
 2. Go to the CHIP Tool build directory.
-3. Add an ACL to the [lighting endpoint](../../lighting-app/nrfconnect/) permissions by running the following command:

-         chip-tool accesscontrol write acl '[{"fabricIndex": 1, "privilege": 5, "authMode": 2, "subjects": [112233], "targets": null}, {"fabricIndex": 1, "privilege": 3, "authMode": 2, "subjects": [2], "targets": [{"cluster": 6, "endpoint": 1, "deviceType": null}, {"cluster": 8, "endpoint": 1, "deviceType": null}]}]' 1 0

-    In this command:

-    -   `{"fabricIndex": 1, "privilege": 5, "authMode": 2, "subjects": [112233], "targets": null}`
-        is an ACL for the communication with the CHIP Tool.
-    -   `{"fabricIndex": 1, "privilege": 5, "authMode": 2, "subjects": [2], "targets": [{"cluster": 6, "endpoint": 1, "deviceType": null}, {"cluster": 8, "endpoint": 1, "deviceType": null}]}`
-        is an ACL for binding (cluster `no. 6` is the On/Off cluster and the cluster `no. 8` is the Level Control cluster).

-    This allows the lighting application device to receive commands from the light switch device.

-4. Add the light switch device to the multicast group by running the following
+3. Add the light switch device to the multicast group by running the following
     command:

         chip-tool tests TestGroupDemoConfig --nodeId 1

-5. Add all light bulbs to the same multicast group by applying command below for each of the light bulbs, using the appropriate `<node_id>` (the user-defined ID of the node being commissioned except `2` due to use this `<node_id>` for light-switch) for each of them:
+4. Add all light bulbs to the same multicast group by applying command below for each of the light bulbs, using the appropriate `<node_id>` (the user-defined ID of the node being commissioned except `2` due to use this `<node_id>` for light-switch) for each of them:

         chip-tool tests TestGroupDemoConfig --nodeId <node_id>

-6. Add Binding commands for group multicast:
+5. Add Binding commands for group multicast:

         chip-tool binding write binding '[{"fabricIndex": 1, "group": 257}]' 2 1